TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Performance tuning

+Make sure Docker has enough resources available.
+On macOS and Windows you can set CPU, memory, and disk limits on Docker preferences.

 Docker volume mounts can be slow on non-Linux systems.
 The template uses *delegated* volume mounts to mitigate this issue on macOS, and *rsync* to mitigate the issue on Windows.

 To get maximum performace on non-Linux system, you may also choose to run some services locally, if you have all the necessary dependencies installed on your host system.
 For example, to run the client locally, you can add the following lines to your `taito-user-config.sh`, Taito CLI will modify docker-compose.yaml and docker-nginx.conf accordingly on `taito start`: